Web Key IT’s 16 Steps

 What is it?

-Having correctly coded links, landmarks, headings etc. ensures that users of assistive technology, such as screen readers, are able to also quickly navigate via these features.
+Having correctly coded links, landmarks, headings, etc. ensures that users of assistive technology, such as screen readers, can also navigate via these features quickly.

 Who does it effect?